 Have you ever played 'Marco Polo'?
 Ever wondered who this Marco guy was?
 Marco Polo was an Italian explorer in the 12th century and is one of the most famous travelers of all time.
-Marco Polo took a 24-year-long journey through Persia, Afghanistan, Mongolia, and China - also known as the Silk Road!
-Do you aspire to be the next Marco Polo and travel the world?
+The travels of Marco Polo took a 24-year-long journey through Persia, Afghanistan, Mongolia, and China - also known as the Silk Road!
+Do you aspire to be the next Marco Polo explorer and travel the world?
 Let's find out!

 About Marco Polo